lzmoosheig/DAI-HTTP-INFRA/README.md

 We use Traefik as a reverse proxy to access the 2 servers via the same address, it also allow us to make load balancing between servers and handle sticky sessions.
 More informations on: https://doc.traefik.io/traefik/

+You can access the Traefik dashboard via localhost:8181, you can modify the docker-compose.yml under Traefik->ports and put *port*:8080 if you want to access via another port.

 ### Run servers
 Open a terminal and run the following commands :
 ```